 Here is how the above example is interactive

-This is how private attributes, getters, and setters are implemented in Python.
+This is how you can implement the private attributes, getters, and setters in Python.

-Without using any getter methods, @property is used to get the value of a private attribute.
-In front of the method where we return the private variable, we must add a decorator @property.
+In front of the method where we return the private variable, we must add a decorator

 We use the @method_name.setter in front of the method to set the value of the private variable.
 It must be used as a setter.

-How to hide the setter and getter methods and make them private is quite simple in python.
+To hide the setter and getter methods and make them private is quite simple in python.

 Here is how you can do it.